linuxplayground/6502-retro-banked-v3/apps/simplefs/README.md

 INPUTS: NONE

-The format command will write a new
+The format command will write a new VolumeID block to the first sector of the SD Card.
+The block data should be provided as per the details in the Physical Layout section towards the end of this document.
+It will also allocate the `start` and `index_lba` fields for every directory index sector.

 **sfs_mount**